Review of Finance, Forthcoming

 45 Pages Posted: 21 Feb 2014 Last revised: 7 May 2016

 Date Written: May 6, 2016

-We study whether relative optimism leads to home bias in portfolio holdings for both equity and bonds by looking at two novel databases: a survey that includes expectations of identified professional asset management companies for equity, bonds and currencies, and the IMF portfolio holdings data for equity and bonds.
-We document that relative optimism for equity is persistent in all regions, but relative optimism for bonds and currencies exhibits more time-series variation.
+We study whether relative optimism leads to home bias in portfolio holdings by looking at two novel databases: a survey that includes expectations of identified professional asset management companies for equity, bonds and currencies, and the IMF portfolio holdings data for equity and bonds.
+We document that relative optimism for equity is persistent over the period 1997 to 2012, but relative optimism for bonds and currencies exhibits more time-series variation.
 Moreover, we show that relative optimism is an economically significant variable that helps explain home bias in portfolio holdings, not only for equity, but also for bonds.

 Keywords: Expectations, Relative Optimism, Familiarity, Home Bias

 Suggested Citation: Suggested Citation

 Solnik, Bruno and Zuo, Luo, Relative Optimism and the Home Bias Puzzle (May 6, 2016).
 Review of Finance, Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=2398737 or http://dx.doi.org/10.2139/ssrn.2398737